AI4Finance-Foundation/ElegantRL/docs/source/tutorial/intro.rst

 net.py
 ------

-Our `net.py <https://github.com/AI4Finance-Foundation/ElegantRL/blob/master/elegantrl_helloworld/net.py>`_ contains classes of Q-Net, Actor network, Critic network, and their variations of according to different DRL algorithms.
+Our `net.py <https://github.com/AI4Finance-Foundation/ElegantRL/blob/master/elegantrl_helloworld/net.py>`_ contains classes of Q-Net, Actor network, Critic network, and their variations according to different DRL algorithms.

-Networks are the core of DRL, which will be updated in each step (might not be the case for some specific algs) during training time.
+Networks are the core of DRL, which will be updated on each step (depending on the algorithm) during training time.

-For detail explanation, please refer to the page of `Networks <https://elegantrl.readthedocs.io/en/latest/tutorial/net.html>`_.
+For a detailed explanation, please refer to the `Networks <https://elegantrl.readthedocs.io/en/latest/tutorial/net.html>`_ page.

 agent.py
 --------

 `agent.py <https://github.com/AI4Finance-Foundation/ElegantRL/blob/master/elegantrl_helloworld/agent.py>`_ contains classes of different DRL agents which implement different DRL algorithms and their variations.

-In this helloWorld, we will focus on DQN, PPO, SAC, and a discrete version of PPO, which are the most popular and commonly used DRL algorithms.
+In this HelloWorld, we will focus on DQN, PPO, SAC, and a discrete version of PPO, which are the most popular and commonly used DRL algorithms.

-For detail explanation, please refer to the page of `Networks <https://elegantrl.readthedocs.io/en/latest/tutorial/agent.html>`_.
+For a detailed explanation, please refer to the `Networks <https://elegantrl.readthedocs.io/en/latest/tutorial/agent.html>`_ page.

 env.py
 ------

-`env.py <https://github.com/AI4Finance-Foundation/ElegantRL/blob/master/elegantrl_helloworld/env.py>`_ contains a class that preprocess env from OpenAI Gym, and another helper function to get the objects we need.
-We still have the reset() and step() functions, which are just calling the reset() and step() functions in OpenAI Gym envs, in the class PreprocessEnv.
-Refer to `OpenAI's explanation <https://github.com/openai/gym/blob/master/gym/core.py>`_ to better understand what role does envs play in DRL.
+`env.py <https://github.com/AI4Finance-Foundation/ElegantRL/blob/master/elegantrl_helloworld/env.py>`_ contains a class that preprocesses the OpenAI Gym environment (env) and another helper function to get the objects we need.
+We still have the ``reset()`` and ``step()`` functions, which just call the ``reset()`` and ``step()`` functions in OpenAI Gym envs, in the class ``PreprocessEnv``.
+Refer to `OpenAI's explanation <https://github.com/openai/gym/blob/master/gym/core.py>`_ to better understand the role that envs play in DRL.

 run.py
 ------

 `run.py <https://github.com/AI4Finance-Foundation/ElegantRL/blob/master/elegantrl_helloworld/run.py>`_ contains classes and functions for training and evaluating, and four functions available to run.
-Those four functions are the four big categories of DRL: 1. continuous action using off polocy algorithm 2. continuous action using off polocy algorithm 3. discrete action using off polocy algorithm 4. discrete action using on polocy algorithm.
+Those four functions are the four big categories of DRL:

+- continuous action using off-policy algorithm
+- continuous action using on-policy algorithm
+- discrete action using off-policy algorithm
+- discrete action using on-policy algorithm

 Tasks
 =====

-As explained in environment section, our env class is a wrapper of `OpenAI Gym <https://gym.openai.com/>`_ env.
-So in this tutorial, we are using few classic tasks in OpenAI Gym:
+As explained in the environment section, our env class is a wrapper of the `OpenAI Gym <https://gym.openai.com/>`_ env.
+So in this tutorial, we are using a few classic tasks from OpenAI Gym:

 Continuous action tasks
 -----------------------